SteeltoeOSS/Documentation/api/v4/discovery/netflix-eureka.md

 Unless specified otherwise, the client does not propagate the current health status of the application, as calculated from the ASP.NET health checks and active health contributors, to Eureka.
-Consequently, after successful registration, Eureka always announces that the application is in 'UP' state.
+Consequently, after successful registration, Eureka always announces that the application is in `UP` state.
 You can alter this behavior by enabling `Eureka:Client:Health:CheckEnabled` (`false` by default), which results in propagating health status to Eureka.
-As a result, other applications stop sending traffic to your app until the health checks and contributors report the status as 'UP'.
+As a result, other applications stop sending traffic to your app until the health checks and contributors report the status as `UP`.

 If you require more control over the health checks, consider implementing your own `IHealthCheckHandler`.